dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/corner.md

 ### line2

-The second line connected to the corner.
+One of the line connected to the corner.

 ```cpp
 CLineSegment line2